I’m on a quest to prove myself wrong.

 2. Consider the materials.
 Not all artificial flowers are made from silk (or a similar fabric).
 Some of the most realistic ones I’ve seen have petals made with foam.
-Not only do they look real, but they feel real also.
+Not only do they look real, but they also feel real.

 Fake cacti and succulents are a wonderful option because the real version of these plants have a plastic-like aesthetic.
 (Scroll down to check out my succulent arrangements.)

-I like the little touches of realness they added at the base of the stems and even the “dirt” in the pot:
+I like the little touches of realness at the base of the stems and even the “dirt” in the pot:

 3. Buy or make arrangements that look natural.
 Don’t just throw some stems in a vase & call it a day.
 For example, you wouldn’t want to place a rose stem in a vase filled with river rocks.